-The first week in August, a fire in Northern California doubled in size, killing a firefighter in Yosemite National Park while threatening the entire park.
-The White House recently approved a disaster declaration for Shasta County in northern California, a remote and beautiful area that is fighting ‘catastrophic’ forest fires.
-These fires also encroach on populated areas destroying many homes in their path.
-So far in 2018, over 3,362.431 acres have been burned by wildfire across the U.S. That’s an area a bit smaller than the state of Connecticut!
+The fun months of summer bring hot, dry weather, not only to the southwestern United States, but in this year, 2018, throughout many states as drought is widespread.
+Weather cycles and climate changes have been cited as the reason for the increase in fire danger in Colorado and New Mexico.
+California is experiencing some of the worst wildfires in its history, destroying acres of state park land.
+The first week in August a fire in Northern California doubled in size, killing a firefighter in Yosemite National Park while threatening the entire park.
+The White House recently approved a disaster declaration for Shasta County in northern California, a remote and beautiful area that is fighting catastrophic forest fires.
+These fires also encroach on populated areas, destroying many homes in their path.
+So far in 2018, over 3,362,431 acres have been burned by wildfire across the U.S. That’s an area a bit smaller than the whole state of Connecticut!

-While we’re enjoying the beauty of these natural lands with our canine family members, there are thousands of wild animals fleeing for their lives to escape the fires raging through their woodland homes.
-Deer, elk, mountain lion, raccoon, rabbit, snakes, insects and birds are lucky to escape with their lives, not knowing which way to run as they try to escape the incredible heat and destruction of the forest fires.
+While we’re enjoying the beauty of natural lands with our canine family members, there are thousands of wild animals fleeing for their lives to escape fires raging through their woodland homes.
+Deer, elk, mountain lions, raccoons, rabbits, snakes, insects and birds are lucky to escape with their lives, not knowing which way to run as they try to escape the incredible heat and destruction of the forest fires.

 (Pictured) The original Smokey Bear frolicking in a pool at the National Zoological Park

 “Smokey Bear” was a wild bear cub trapped in a forest fire in New Mexico in 1950.
-Spotted by 30 firefighters, they hoped that mamma bear would show up to assist her wandering cub.
+The cub was spotted by 30 firefighters who hoped that mamma bear would show up to assist her wandering cub.
 Unfortunately, the fire overtook the crew.
 Caught in the blaze, the firefighters survived by laying facedown on a rock slide as the fire burned past them for over an hour.
 The lone bear cub was not so lucky.
 Although he survived by taking refuge in a tree, his paws and hind legs were burned.
-The kindness of a local rancher, part of the fire crew, took the bear for first aid.
+A local rancher and a few members of the fire crew kindly took the bear for first aid.
 The little cub was transported to Santa Fe where his wounds were cared for by veterinarians.
 We can only assume that the mother bear was not as lucky as her helpless cub.

 Newspapers spread the story of the recovering animal bringing national attention to the dangers of forest fires.
 The post office received so many letters and gifts of honey for little “Smokey Bear’ that the post office had to assign him his own zip code!
 The New Mexico game warden contacted the chief of the forest service, and offered to return the cub with the agreement that little “Smokey” be the figurehead of a conservation and wildfire prevention program dedicated to spreading publicity to park visitors regarding the dangers of wildfires and how to aid in their prevention.